maxime1992/compose-teams/README.md

 # ComposeTeams

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0 and updated to 8.0.0.

 ## Development server